joom/hezarfen/README.md

 obtain evenOrOddSS from [`{evenOrOdd}, `{EvenSS}, `{OddSS}]
 ```

 We also have a Coq-style hint database system that lets us keep a list of hint names that will be used to prove theorems.
 To use the hints in proofs, change `derive` to `derive'` and `obtain` to `obtain'`.
-Then the names in the hint database will automatically added to the context in which the theorem prover runs.
+Then the names in the hint database will be automatically added to the context in which the theorem prover runs.

 ```idris
 hint evenOrOdd